-§1 Exemption from the Bar Examination for Applicants Who Are Authorized to Practice Law in Another State
+§2 Exemption from the Texas Bar Examination for Applicants Who Are Authorized to Practice Law in Another State

-An Applicant who is authorized to practice law in another state must meet the requirements imposed on any other Applicant under these Rules, except that the Applicant is exempt from the requirement of successfully completing the Texas Bar Examination if the Applicant:

-- (a) has been actively and substantially engaged in the lawful practice of law as the Applicant's principal business or occupation for at least five of the last seven years immediately preceding the filing of the Application; - (b) has a J.D. degree from an approved law school; and - (c) has not failed the Texas Bar Examination.
+An Applicant who is authorized to practice law in another State must meet the requirements imposed on any other Applicant under these Rules, except that the Applicant is exempt from the requirement of successfully completing the Texas Bar Examination if the Applicant has been actively and substantially engaged in the lawful practice of law as the Applicant's principal business or occupation for at least five of the last seven years immediately preceding the filing of the Application.

-§2 Exemption from the Law Study Requirement for Applicants Who Are Authorized to Practice Law in Another State
+§3 Exemption from the Law Study Requirement for Applicants Who Are Authorized to Practice Law in Another State

-An Applicant who is authorized to practice law in another state is exempt from the law study requirement prescribed by Rule 3 if the Applicant:
+An Applicant who is authorized to practice law in another State is exempt from the law study requirement prescribed by Rule 3 if the Applicant:

+(a) has been actively and substantially engaged in the lawful practice of law as the Applicant's principal business or occupation for at least three of the last five years immediately preceding the filing of the most recent Application; and

+(b)either;

-- (a) has been actively and substantially engaged in the lawful practice of law as the Applicant's principal business or occupation for at least three of the last five years immediately preceding the filing of the most recent Application; and - (b) either; - (1) holds a J.D. degree, from an unapproved law school that is accredited in the state where it is located; or - (2) holds the equivalent of a J.D. degree from a law school that is accredited in the state where it is located and that requires a course of study that is substantially equivalent in duration and substance to the legal education provided by an approved law school.
+- (1) holds a J.D. degree, from an unapproved law school that is accredited in the State where it is located; or - (2) holds the equivalent of a J.D. degree from a law school that is accredited in the State where it is located and that requires a course of study that is substantially equivalent in duration and substance to the legal education provided by an approved law school.

-§3 Exemption from the Law Study Requirement for Foreign Applicants With a Common-Law Legal Education or Who Are Authorized to Practice Law in a Common-Law Country
+§4 Exemption from the Law Study Requirement for Foreign Applicants with a Common-Law Legal Education or Who Are Authorized to Practice Law in a Common-Law Country

-An Applicant is exempt from the law study requirement prescribed by Rule 3 if the Applicant satisfies the requirements of subsection (a), (b), or (c), or below:
+An Applicant is exempt from the law study requirement prescribed by Rule 3 if the

+Applicant satisfies the requirements of subsection (a), (b), or (c) below: